-MORTGAGES Advertiser Disclosure Latest mortgage news: 30-year rate hits highest point since 2009
+MORTGAGES Advertiser Disclosure

+Latest mortgage news: Rates hold steady amid mixed economic messages

 Edited By Suzanne De Vita

-May 11, 2022 / 4 min read
+June 1, 2022 / 4 min read

 B Why you can trust Bankrate

 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here's an explanation for how we make money.

-With inflation raging and the Federal Reserve moving aggressively to rein in prices, the average rate on 30-year mortgages climbed to 5.46 percent this week from 5.38 percent last week, according to Bankrate's national survey of large lenders.
-That's the highest reading since August 2009, when the economy was in the grips of the global financial crisis.
-Mortgage interest rates The rate on a 30-year mortgage averaged 5.46% as of May 11.
+With a possible recession looming, mortgage rates held steady this week.
+The average rate on 30-year mortgages remained at 5.27 percent this week, unchanged from last week, according to Bankrate's national survey of large lenders.

+The recent retreat in mortgage rates comes as competing forces push rates in opposite directions.
+"The inflation concerns remain intact, but worries about slowing economic growth have increased," says Greg McBride, Bankrate's chief financial analyst.
+"The tug of war between worries about inflation (higher rates) and an economic slowdown (lower rates) will keep mortgage rates rangebound for a bit."

+Mortgage interest rates

+The rate on a 30-year mortgage averaged 5.27% as of June 1.

 Source: Bankrate national survey; figure includes points

 Share

+Hide Filters

-The jump in mortgage rates comes as the Federal Reserve intensifies its fight against inflation - in April, prices rocketed at an annual clip of 8.3 percent.
-The Fed said last week that it was raising rates half a point, its largest rate hike in decades.
+The Federal Reserve has intensified its fight against inflation - in April, prices rocketed at an annual clip of 8.3 percent.
+The Fed at the beginning of May raised rates half a point, its largest rate hike in decades.
 The central bank directly moves interest rates on some mortgage products, namely adjustable-rate mortgages and home equity loans.
 Fed policy has fewer ramifications for fixed mortgage rates, which more closely follow 10-year Treasury yields.

-For borrowers, this run-up in rates marks an end of the historically low rates that characterized the period following the global financial crash of 2008 and 2009.
+For borrowers, the recent run-up in rates marks an end of the historically low rates that characterized the period following the global financial crash of 2008 and 2009.

-Current Mortgage Rates for May 12, 2022

-Advertiser Disclosure